• Skip to primary navigation

 Notes

-1. Try using a tangy variety of apple in this recipe.
+1. Try using a tart variety of apples in this recipe.

-2. Adjust the amount of sugar depending upon how sweet the apples are and also how sweet you want the chutney to be.
+2. Adjust the amount of sugar depending on how sweet the apples are and also how sweet you want the chutney to be.

-4. More recipe tips and tricks are given within the post above, please follow them to make this dish.
+6. More recipe tips and tricks are shared in the post above, please follow them to make this recipe.

 Nutrition